pablor21/gqlschemagen/examples/README.md

 }
 ```

-See individual example READMEs for more details.
+See individual example files for more details.